rmsrosa/rode_convergence_euler/docs/src/noises/fBm.md

 ## Setup

 We fix the initial condition `y0` and the initial and final times `t0` and `tf` of the time interval of the desired fractional Brownian motion process.
 We also fix the size $N$ of the sample paths.
-The sample paths will be generated for a set of `N` times uniformly distributed within the time interval from `t0` to `tf`, which yields a time mesh which we define as `tt`:
+The sample paths will be generated for a set of `n` times uniformly distributed within the time interval from `t0` to `tf`, which yields a time mesh which we define as `tt`:

 ```@example fBm
 y0 = 0.0
 t0 = 0.0
-T = 2.0
+tf = 2.0
-N = 2^9
+n = 2^9
-tt = range(t0, T, length=N)
+tt = range(t0, tf, length=n)
 nothing # hide
 ```